MercuryWorkshop/anuraOS/documentation/general.md

 # Getting started

-To set up an anuraOS instance, you must first install nodejs, ts-node, and debootstrap, rustup, and wasm32, and also make sure you have cloned the required repos.

-Run `npm install` in both the root of the repo and in /server/.

-Run `make all` for first time setup and `make rootfs` to setup v86 and the terminal app

-Run `make bundle` after every change to rebuild the files and apply changes.

-Finally cd in to server/ and run `npx ts-node server.ts`
+Users: setup
+To run
+`make bundle`
+`cd server; npx ts-node server.ts # sudo: Docker is not installed for non-root users.`

+To set up before running
+make sure you clone with --recursive!!!
+You need to have `rustup` and run the command: `rustup target add wasm32-unknown-unknown` `mkdir build/`
+`mkdir build/lib`
+`yay -S typescript` (for tsc)
+`make all`

+ROOTFS
+Make sure Docker is installed and running.
+`sudo make rootfs`
+Keep track of the file names of initrd and vmlinuz in build/images/debian-boot/.
+Then, edit src/v86.ts to edit the url of those two tools to have those file names.

+To set up (client)
+NOTE: The login is `root:root`.
+Select the debian rootfs. build/images/debian-rootfs.bin TODO FIX: set up rootfs by entering in the JS console: `await loadfile(document.all.input.files[0])` Once the console prints `1` and the call returns `undefined`, reload the page.
+Wait for the Debian machine to boot.
+Open Terminal (second app in the shelf) and type `anura-boot.sh`.
+Wait for it to print `forked to background`.